Los Angeles Truck Accident Attorney

 Commercial Truck Driver Negligence

-vehicle by far, making a collision between the two potentially devastating
+size of passenger vehicle by far, making a collision between the two potentially

 a fully-loaded commercial truck can weigh upwards of 80,000 pounds while

 the average passenger vehicle only weighs about 4,000 pounds.
 While accidents

 can be the fault of either party, rampant negligence in the trucking industry

 is often the cause.
 If this describes an accident you were involved in,

 then you may be able to secure representation from a Los Angeles

 personal injury lawyer from our firm.

 In order to decrease the amount of accidents that occur on U.S. roads and